chrisnoonan98675/site/xl-release/how-to/create-custom-task-types.markdown

     sys.exit(1)
 {% endhighlight %}

-Note that since XL Release 4.7.0, in contrast to [Script tasks](/xl-release/how-to/create-a-script-task.html), Jython scripts of custom task types are not run in a sandboxed environment and do not have any restrictions.
-So you do not have to update the `script.policy` file of your XL Release installation if you need additional access such as to filesystem or network from your custom task type.
+**Note:** Since XL Release 4.7.0, Jython scripts of custom task types are not run in a sandboxed environment and do not have any restrictions (in contrast to [Script tasks](/xl-release/how-to/create-a-script-task.html)).
+You do not have to update the `script.policy` file of your XL Release installation if you need additional access from your custom task type (such as to the filesystem or network).
 You still need to do this for versions prior to 4.7.0.

 #### HttpRequest